 Build the Recording sequence

-Check the Record field, and double click to open the Record sequence.
+Check the Record field in the property panel of the Recording sequence, and double click to open the Recording sequence.

 NOTE: A sequence with Record property checked means that participants’ eye movements during this period will be recorded.

-Drag a new DISPLAY_SCREEN into the Record sequence, rename it as Test_Image.
-Add the message Test_Image_Onset into the Message property of the Test_Image node.
+Drag a new DISPLAY_SCREEN into the Record sequence, rename it as test_image.
+Add the message test_image_onset into the Message property of the test_image node.

+NOTE: In data analyses stage, the message in the test_image node and the message in the test_audio node (section 3.6.6) are important to locate the onset of the test images and the onset of the test audios in each trial.

-Double click to open the Screen Builder node and click the Insert Image Resource button on the Screen Builder toolbar to insert an animal image from the uploaded image sources.
-Click the value field of the Source File Name property, navigate to the DataSource attached to the Block Sequence; and double click the Test_Image column to connect the DISPLAY_SCREEN with correct column of the data source.
+Double click to open the Screen Builder node and click the Insert Image Resource button on the Screen Builder toolbar to insert any animal image from the uploaded image sources.
+Click the value field of the Source File Name property, navigate to the DataSource attached to the Block Sequence; and double click the test_image column to connect the DISPLAY_SCREEN with correct column of the data source.

 Double click the DISPLAY_SCREEN node to open the Screen Builder, click the button of Insert Rectangle Interest Area Region, and draw four rectangular areas of interest as illustrated by the blue boxes in Figure 1.
 Change the labels of the four areas of interest to Top_Left, Top_Right, Bottom_Left, and Bottom_Right, and connect the DataViewer Name filed with the correct columns of the data source.